 - Best for Snowsports

 - Best for Kids

 - Best for Hiking

-For information on compass types, features, and usage tips, check out our buyer’s guide at the end of this article.
+For information on compass types, features, and usage tips, check out our comparison table and buyer’s guide.
+If you still had questions, take a look at our list of frequently asked questions at the end of this article.

 Best Overall: Suunto M-3 D Leader Compass